 The absent element is what is expressed in the final sentence

 "Stretch out your hand to heal and perform miraculous signs and

 p.
 139, "In too many churches today, people don't see manifestations

-and sets them free.
-When a new Christian stands up and tells how God
+persons and sets them free.
+When a new Christian stands up and

-you unless it has turned you wholly and solely to the Spirit of God,
+has turned you wholly and solely to the Spirit of God, and brought

-look at our concern for people who are dirty
+is to look at our concern for people who are dirty people

-to reach out to those who are different.
-They want God to clean the fish
+reach out to those who are different.
+They want God to clean the

 is the "Magic" formula for Evangelism,